Are you interested in getting your hands on one of these popular massage guns, but at the same time shocked by their high price tags?

 Check out this video to get a good idea of the jigsaw massage adaptor.

 The massage guns have been all the rage in recent years.
 It seems like anywhere you go online you can read or hear people talking about these amazing handheld percussion massaging machines and how well they work for muscle recovery or getting rid of aches and pains.

-Another factor is that even with the expensive Theragun they are all a more convenient and cost-effective method compared to going to a sports-masseuse, physical therapist or chiropractor.
+Even with the expensive Theragun, they can be a more convenient and cost-effective method compared to going to a sports-masseuse, physical therapist or chiropractor.